 (1) pouring slightly dense room temperature jello (use less water than what it says on the box – go for 1.25 cups of boiling water per pack) into a bun cake mold,

 (2) putting it in the freezer to solidify for about 20 minutes,

 (3) and repeating for every layer.
 Here’s a video that you might find helpful.

 Disclaimer: It’s really tough to figure out when it’s the right moment to add the new layer of jello.
 Make sure the liquid jello is at room temperature when you pour it on top of the solidified jello to avoid the boiling water melting it.

 These are excellent in a salad with large green leafs and a mustard vinaigrette.
 Simply:

 (2) cut a wedge from the skin side of each quarter,

-(3) rub the exposed apple with a mix of lemon and water (to keep them from turning black),
+(3) rub the exposed part of the apple with a mix of lemon and water (to keep it from turning black),